amaan3003/whatdabook/README.md

 # 📚 WhatDaBook

-**Snap a photo of any book's cover — get a full breakdown and personalized recommendations, right inside Telegram.**
+**Click a photo of any book's cover and get a full breakdown and personalized recommendations, right inside Telegram.**

 Ever stood in a bookstore holding a book, with no idea if it's actually worth your time?
 WhatDaBook answers that in seconds.
 Point your camera at a cover and the bot tells you what the book is about, what readers loved, what they didn't, and whether *you'd* actually enjoy it — using your own reading taste.

-> ⚠️ **Work in progress.** Core pipeline works end-to-end; features are being actively added.
-A dedicated walkthrough video is coming soon.

----

 ## What it does